Maureen O'Hara: 1950–1957: Work with John Ford, Westerns and adventure films

-Later career (1959–1991)
+1959–1991: Later career

-Though O'Hara was consciously moving away from adventure films, an ongoing court case against Confidential magazine in 1957 and 1958 and an operation for a slipped disk, after which she had to wear a full body brace for four months, effectively ruled out any further action films for her.
+Although O'Hara was consciously moving away from adventure films, an ongoing court case against Confidential magazine in 1957 and 1958 and an operation for a slipped disk, after which she had to wear a full body brace for four months, effectively ruled out any further action films for her.
 During this period away from film she took lessons in singing to improve her abilities.
 O'Hara had a soprano voice and described singing as her first love, which she was able to channel through television.
 In the late 1950s and early 1960s, she was a guest on musical variety shows with Perry Como, Andy Williams, Betty Grable and Tennessee Ernie Ford.
 In 1960, O'Hara starred on Broadway in the musical Christine which ran for 12 performances.
 It was a problematic production, and the director, Jerome Chodorov, was so displeased with it that he requested that his name be removed from the credits.
 She found her Broadway failure to be a "major disappointment" and returned to Hollywood.
 That year she released two recordings, Love Letters from Maureen O'Hara and Maureen O'Hara Sings her Favorite Irish Songs.
 She described Love Letters from Maureen O'Hara, a moderate success, as an act of revenge, given that Hollywood would not let her appear in a musical.

 In 1959, O'Hara returned to film, starring as a secretary who is sent from London to Havana to assist a British secret agent (Alec Guinness) in the commercially successful Our Man in Havana.
 O'Hara beat Lauren Bacall to the role as she was busy with other engagements.
 Though the film was critically acclaimed, Crowther of The New York Times felt that the characters of O'Hara and the daughter could have been made "more humorous and spirited than they are".
 The following year, O'Hara appeared in the CBS television film, Mrs. Miniver, but despite some critics approving her performance, most thought that the remake was ill-timed and that she could not top Greer Garson's performance in the 1942 Oscar-winning film.